aleksandarskrbic/aleksandarskrbic.github.io/_posts/2020-05-24-a-taste-of-functional-java.md

             .collect(Collectors.toList());
 }
 ```
 Maybe a bit better, but once again huge lambda expression with *try/catch* which is inevitable without data type like we introduced in a previous chapter.
-If you are a little confused with a flatMap part it can be replaced with these two lines:
+If you are confused with a flatMap part, it can be replaced with these two lines:

 ```java
 .filter(Optional::isPresent)
 .map(Optional::get)
 ```

 Basically it just checks whether an *Optional* is present or not before trying to get inside the value.
-Since Java Stream API is not ideal and it represents a try to imitate compositions of combinators like *map* and *flatMap* on collections of more functional languages, which support combinators by default.
-Not so good implementation of Stream API forces us to wrap the result of *Option* into that *flatMap* operation into Stream, which won't be necessary if Java Collections would be more functional and had combinators implemented on them directly.
+Java 8 Stream API is not ideal and it represents a try to imitate compositions of combinators like *map* and *flatMap* on collections of more functional languages, which support combinators by default.
+Not so good implementation of Stream API forces us to wrap the result of *Option* into that *flatMap* operation into *Stream*, which wouldn't be necessary if Java Collections were more functional and had combinators implemented on them directly.

 ```java
 public List<Tuple2<String, String>> fetch(final List<String> urls) {